 Welcome to the Health Sciences Experiential Education website!
 Experiential Education for the Health Sciences major provides students the opportunity to apply and integrate classroom instruction with hands-on experiences in healthcare and research environments.
 A highlight of the Health Sciences major is the year-long Senior Internship Experience.

 Interested in becoming a preceptor?
 Contact us at email@example.com or call 515.271.3191.

 Students may participate in innovative research projects directed by faculty.
 This type of experience prepares our students for graduate school in the biomedical and pharmaceutical sciences, as well as careers in medical fields.
-Students are able to present their findings during DUCURs (Drake University Conference on Undergraduate Research), as well as part of their senior year capstone experience.
+Students are able to present their findings during DUCURs (Drake University Conference on Undergraduate Research), as well as part of their senior internship experience.

-Internships are offered for Health Sciences students throughout the school year, as well as summer break.
+Internships are offered for health sciences students throughout the school year, as well as summer break.
 In addition to area internships, students may have the opportunity to participate in internships located abroad.